stevemandl/meter-anomaly-cron/.github/pull_request_template.md

 - [ ] I have commented my code
 - [ ] I have added thorough tests
 - [ ] I have removed extraneous debugging / print statements
+  If adding or changing an algorithm:
-- [ ] If adding or changing an algorithm, I have updated the resources in template.yaml and Makefile targets
+- [ ] I have updated the resources in template.yaml
+- [ ] I added Makefile targets for deployment
+- [ ] I added algorithm configuration to cron handler
 - [ ] I have registered the algorithm in EMCS
+  One of:
-- [ ] I have updated documentation -or-
+    - [ ] I have updated documentation
     - [ ] This change does not require documentation updates